Estimated reading time: 4 minutes

-Many pets suffer in the summer from pollen just like their human companions.
-This can bring itchy eyes, paws, skin, sneezing etc resulting in distress and suffering for those that have hay-fever.
+Many pets suffer in the summer from pollen, just like their human companions.
+This can bring itchy eyes, paws, skin, sneezing etc., resulting in distress and suffering for those with hay fever.

-The causes of pollen allergies in dogs is exactly the same as t is in humans.
+The causes of pollen allergies in dogs are the same as in humans.
 However, unlike humans, they don’t get runny noses and watery eyes.
-The symptoms our pets get are different and can be displayed as follows
+The symptoms our pets get are different and can be displayed as follows.

 - Paw Biting and Licking.

 - Sore skin between the paws and around the eyes and nose.

 - They are rubbing their ears, eyes and nose.